Themed days - The productivity secret of Elon Musk

 In one month, you will have dedicated approximately 20 hours to learning and will most likely struggle with discipline and concentration.

 But what if you schedule two themed days in a row, let’s say Friday and Saturday, and you devote 10 focused hours to learning Photoshop on both days?
 You would achieve in two days what you would otherwise achieve in one month.
+And If you decide to take online courses, the learning process would become even more productive and efficient.

-And there’s another benefit: I bet if you decide to learn for an hour a day after work, there are days when you’re too tired, when something else comes up, and so on.
+There’s another benefit: I bet if you decide to learn for an hour a day after work, there are days when you’re too tired, when something else comes up, and so on.
 One month quickly becomes two months, and soon the goal has fallen by the wayside.

 Maintaining self-discipline is so much easier with themed days.
 Why torture yourself at the end of an already full day, when you can achieve something smoothly and easily with only a slightly different approach to your time management?